BillClintonAglomasa/code_practice/SE/C_programming/Chapter_1/README.md

 29.0 detab.c
 This program replaces tabs in the input with the proper number of blanks to space to the next tab stop.

+30.0 detab_function.c
+This function takes an integer value and uses it as the default number of spaces needed to replace tabs from an input on a line.